gromnitsky/wordnut/README.md

 ## Bugs

-* ≈ 8.3KB .el size is too much for such a small major mode.
+* ≈ 10KB .el size is too much for such a small major mode.
 * Tested only w/ wordnet-3.0 on Fedora 22.

+## TODO

+* Cross-link 'senses' in each heading with 'Overview'.

 ## License